-Botanically, marjoram is a member of Labiatae family, in the genus, Origanum.
+Botanically, marjoram is a member of Labiatae family, of the genus, Origanum.
 Its scientific name: Origanum majorana.
-The Labatiacea family also includes some of commonly known herbs and spices such as dill, anise, fennel, cumin, etc.
+The Labatiacea family also includes some of the commonly known herbs and spices such as dill, anise, fennel, cumin, etc.

 |Sweet marjoram (Origanum majorana).
 Note for soft, oval dark green leaves.
 Courtesy: Larry Hoffman|

-In general, its leaves can be harvested soon after the flowering buds begins to appear.
-To blanch, hang harvested stems in dark, dry room for about 7-10 days, then strip leaves from the stems and store inside an air-tight container.
+In general, its leaves can be harvested soon after the flowering buds begin to appear.
+To blanch, hang harvested stems in dark, dry room for about 7-10 days, then strip leaves from the stems and store inside an airtight container.

 Several related species of marjoram grown either for culinary or therapeutic purposes.
 Pot marjoram (O. onites) has white or pink flowers.
-Winter marjoram (O. heracleoticum) has strong flavor, similar to that of wild marjoram (O.vulgare).
+Winter marjoram (O. heracleoticum) has a strong flavor, similar to that of wild marjoram (O.vulgare).

-The herb contains many notable phyto-nutrients, minerals, and vitamins that are essential for optimum health and wellness.
+The herb composes many notable phytonutrients, minerals, and vitamins that are essential for optimum health and wellness.

-The herb parts contain certain chemical constituents like eugenol sabinene, a -terpinene, cymene, terpinolene, linalool, cis-sabinene hydrate, linalyl acetate, terpinen-4-ol and terpineol.
-Together, these compounds known to work as anti-inflammatory and anti-bacterial properties.
+The herb parts contain certain chemical constituents like eugenol sabinene, alpha-terpinene, cymene, terpinolene, linalool, cis-sabinene hydrate, linalyl acetate, terpinen-4-ol, and terpineol.
+Together, these compounds are known to work as anti-inflammatory and anti-bacterial properties.

-Fresh herb has high levels of vitamin C (ascorbic acid); provide 51.4 µg or 86% of RDA per 100 g.
+Fresh herb has high levels of vitamin-C (ascorbic acid); provide 51.4 µg or 86% of RDA per 100 g.
 Vitamin-C is one of the powerful natural anti-oxidant help remove harmful free radicals from the body.
-Ascorbic acid also has immune booster, wound healing, and anti-viral effects.
+Ascorbic acid also has an immune booster, wound healing, and antiviral effects.

-Vitamin-A is known to have antioxidant properties and is essential for healthy eye-sight.
-It is also required for maintaining healthy mucus membranes and skin.
+Vitamin-A is known to have antioxidant properties and is essential for healthy eyesight.
+It is also required for maintaining healthy mucosa and skin.
 Consumption of natural foods rich in vitamin A and carotenes are known to help protect from lung and oral cavity cancers.

-Zea-xanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective light-filtering functions.
-It has proven beneficial action against age-related macular disease (ARMD), especially in the elderly.
+Zeaxanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective light-filtering functions.
+It has proven beneficial action against age-related macular disease (ARMD), especially in the older adult population.